ag999git/001-mirror/12-pandas/99-3-ch12-scriptQ.md

 dtype: object

 ```
+**EXPLANATION**
+A Pandas Series is a one-dimensional structure (like a single column), while a DataFrame is a two-dimensional structure (like a full table with rows and columns).
+The key structural difference is that a DataFrame is essentially a collection of Series, where each column is its own Series.

+Now, regarding heterogeneous data:

+A NumPy array is designed to be homogeneous, meaning all elements must be of the same data type (e.g., all integers or all floats).
+This makes NumPy very fast but less flexible.
+A Pandas Series can hold mixed types, but when it does, it converts everything into a common type (usually object), which reduces efficiency.
+So, in practice, a Series is usually kept homogeneous.
+A Pandas DataFrame, however, is inherently heterogeneous.
+Each column can have a different data type (e.g., integers, floats, strings), because each column is a separate Series.
+This makes DataFrames ideal for real-world datasets where different kinds of data coexist.

+In the script:

+The NumPy array contains only integers, so its dtype is int64 (or similar), showing homogeneity.
+The Series contains both integers and strings, so Pandas assigns it a single dtype object, meaning it can hold mixed Python objects.
+The DataFrame has three columns (ID, Price, Name), each with a different dtype (int64, float64, object), clearly demonstrating heterogeneity across columns.

+The key takeaway is:

+NumPy enforces uniform data types, a Series usually behaves like a single typed column, but a DataFrame allows different data types across its columns, making it suitable for structured, real-world data.

 3. Explain the difference between creating a Pandas Series using a "Dictionary Approach" versus a "List Approach" regarding index assignment, and demonstrate how the dictionary keys automatically become the index labels.
 Write a script that creates two Series containing the same data values (100, 200, 300).
 The first Series should be created from a list (resulting in a default numeric index), and the second Series should be created from a dictionary mapping specific labels ('Q1', 'Q2', 'Q3') to those values.
 Print both Series to visualize the index difference.